Deal or No Deal (British game show): Production

 Deal or No Deal was produced by Endemol and supported by BBC Studios and Post Production, a commercial subsidiary of the BBC.
-The original studio set for the show was converted from an old paintworks factory and its associated warehouses in Bristol.
+The original studio set for the show was converted from an old paintworks factory (now the Paintworks development) and its associated warehouses in Bristol.
 Throughout its broadcast, the programme was regularly aired daily – for its first eight series, the show was aired six days a week for a year, with breaks in production between July and August.
 In addition, the show also showcased a series of special celebrity editions, including a special 10th anniversary edition on 18 September 2015 in which Edmonds played the game himself.
 The show was put on hiatus by Channel 4 various times between 2015 and 2016, returning in October 2016 to conclude its studio-based run, which ended on 11 December 2016.
 The special Deal or No Deal on Tour episodes aired from 12 to 23 December 2016, bringing Deal or No Deal to an end.

 Endemol announced that it would be bringing the franchise to the UK in August 2005, with Channel 4 as broadcaster.
 Channel 4 initially commissioned a run of 66 episodes, with filming beginning in October 2005.
 The first episode was broadcast on 31 October that year.
 Channel 4 then commissioned a second filming period at the end of 2005.

 Episodes of Deal or No Deal are pre-recorded.
 By May 2006, episodes were being filmed Monday to Friday at a rate of fifteen episodes a week.
 Three episodes were recorded in a day in two sessions, one edition in the afternoon using one audience, and then two episodes filmed in the evening using a different audience.
 The studio operated from 9:00 to 22:00.
 For the ITV series, two episodes are filmed a day, one in the morning and a second in the afternoon.
 Most episodes are filmed with a Steadicam operator.
 Having initially begun filming episodes just a few weeks in advance, each new period of filming then began several months in advance, and at a rate of fifteen episodes a week being filmed, the delay between filming and broadcast varies; it can be months between the filming date and broadcast date for a particular episode.
 For a two-week period starting on 10 October 2011, live episodes of the show were broadcast in place of the routine pre-recorded episodes.

 In October 2013, production moved to the Bottle Yard Studios, Bristol, which had been purpose-built to house the show.
 Filming for Series 10 began on 28 October 2013 at the new location, subsequently making its debut in December.
 The main studio for the first ITV series was based in the dock10 studios of MediaCityUK, and in 2024, production moved to Studio 1 at Maidstone Studios in Kent, which has been used to film the show since the second revival series.